-Prerequisite: Administration of Justice 384 with a grade of "C" or better, or equivalent Basic P.O.S.T.
-Certified Academy.
+Prerequisite: Administration of Justice 381, 382, 383, 384, each with a grade of "C" or better, or equivalent Basic POST Certified Academy.

-This Peace Officer Standards and Training (P.O.S.T.) certified course provides current law enforcement officers with the knowledge and skills to serve as commanders during critical incidents.
+This Peace Officer Standards and Training (POST)-certified course provides current law enforcement officers with the knowledge and skills to serve as commanders during critical incidents.
 Topics include critical incident pre-planning, problem solving strategies, incident management, and communication.
 This course is intended for practicing peace officers functioning as first-line managers or above.
-(FT) Not applicable to the Associate Degree.
+(FT) AA/AS.

-369 Drug Influence: 11550 0-1 hour lecture, 7-15 hours lab, 0.2 units Grade Only
+369 Drug Influence: 11550 1 hour lecture, 7 - 15 hours lab, .2 units Grade Only

-Prerequisite: Administration of Justice 384 with a grade of "C" or better, or equivalent Basic Peace Officers Standards and Training (P.O.S.T.)
-Certified Academy.
+Prerequisite: Administration of Justice 381, 382, 383, 384, each with a grade of "C" or better, or equivalent Basic POST Certified Academy.

 This course provides an overview of illegal drug characteristics, effects, and detection from a law enforcement perspective.
-Topics include drug categories, characteristics, history, effects, packaging, and drug detection.
+Topics include drug categories, characteristics, history, effects, packaging, and detection.
 Students also practice conducting drug test evaluations including standardized field sobriety tests.
 This course is intended for practicing law enforcement officers.
 (FT) Not applicable to the Associate Degree.

-378 Defensive Tactics Instructor 72-88 hours lab, 1.5 units Grade Only
+378 Defensive Tactics Instructor 72 - 88 hours lab, 1.5 units Grade Only